 The NCATS Pharmaceutical Collection is a comprehensive, publicly accessible collection of approved molecular entities for high-throughput screening that provides a valuable resource for both validating new models of disease and better understanding the molecular basis of diseases and interventions.

-Nearly 2,750 small molecular entities have been approved for clinical use by U.S., European Union, Japanese and Canadian authorities and also are suitable for high-throughput screening.
-Of these, NCATS currently has 2,500, along with about 1,000 additional investigational compounds, as part of its screening collection.
+Nearly 3,000 small molecular entities have been approved for clinical use by U.S., European Union, Japanese, Australian and Canadian authorities and also are suitable for high-throughput screening.
+Of these, NCATS currently has 2,900 as part of its screening collection.